Comparisons

 A few things this article doesn't claim:

 • That Slyce is "better" than Acorns at every dimension.
 It's not.
-Acorns has a longer track record, more product breadth, and a real customer-service operation built up over a decade.
+Acorns has a longer track record, more product breadth (IRAs, custodial, checking), and a real customer-service operation built up over a decade — and depending on tier it can be cheaper than Slyce.
 We're a pre-launch company.
-The honest pitch is that we win specific dimensions (cost, brand specificity, Trump Account routing) and lose others.
+The honest pitch is that we win specific dimensions (brand specificity, a flat predictable price, matching accuracy) and lose others.

 • That Grifin is overpriced.
 Grifin's subscription buys you a mature app with multi-year operating history.
 Whether that's worth the fee is your call.